Oh Man-seok: Other activities

 Oh is also the vocalist of a band called Little Wing.
 He owns the OD Musical Entertainment Company, which produced several of the musicals he's starred in.

 Personal life

 Oh met Jo Sang-gyeong when both were students at the Korea National University of Arts.
 After dating for a year and half, they married in 2001.
 Jo went on to a successful career as a costume designer, for films such as Oldboy, Tazza: The High Rollers, The Host and Modern Boy.
 The couple divorced in May 2007 but remain friends.
 They have a daughter named Oh Young-joo.

 Oh dated Jolly Widows costar Jo An for nearly two years, before breaking up in late 2011.

-In 2017 it had been reported that Oh Man Suk was in a relationship with a non celebrity, the couple tied the knot in early 2018 and the news was revealed later by his agency in June 2018.
+In 2017, it was reported that Oh Man Suk was in a relationship with a non-celebrity.
+The couple tied the knot in early 2018 and the news was revealed later by his agency in June 2018.